-The Standard Mileage method is a much simpler way of calculating the business use of your car.
+The standard mileage rate method is a much simpler way of calculating the deduction for the business use of your car.
 It does not require you to track individual purchases and save receipts.
-Instead, you simply keep track of your mileage for the tax year.
+Instead, you simply keep track of your business and personal mileage for the tax year.
 (Tip: Take a photo of your odometer on New Year’s Day and save it, so you can always see where your mileage stood at the beginning of the tax year.)

-As with other tax deductions, you must determine the percentage of your mileage that applies to your business.
+As with other tax deductions, you'll need to determine the percentage of your mileage that applies to your business.

-Uber makes it easy to track the miles you drove with passengers in your car.
-Your year-end Uber Tax Summary includes the total of your “On-Trip” mileage.
+Uber makes it easy to track your miles while using their app.
+The mileage reported on your Tax Summary includes all the miles you drove waiting for a trip, en-route to a rider, and on a trip.
 This is a good starting point for calculating your total business miles.

 - You can add to this figure the business miles you drove without passengers, picking them up or to a central location after dropping them off.

-- Remember to log only the miles driven for your business.
+- Remember to use only the miles driven for your business in calculating your deduction.